Rocking Horse 2014

 Semillon blanc and gris – 22% Franschhoek – 31 years old – alluvial soils

 Chardonnay – 13% 23 years old – clay/shale soils

 About The Wine

-The winemaking is simple, but a lot of hands-on care (and an enormous amount of blood, sweat and tears) has gone into ensuring that the parcels are picked at the best time , the grapes arrive at the winery in really good condition and that the process of the winemaking itself is always in line with our wish to create beautifully structured wines with as natural an expression of the vineyards as possible.
+The winemaking is simple, but a lot of hand-son care (and an enormous amount of blood, sweat and tears) goes into ensuring that the parcels are picked at the best time , the grapes arrive at the winery in really good condition and that the process of the winemaking itself is always in line with our wish to create beautifully structured wines with as natural an expression of the vineyards as possible.

 Picking is done early and based mostly on taste with an eye on the style of the wine that I’m aiming at.
 I am not looking for a big alcohol expression (nor a low alcohol one for that matter) and prefer subtle wines that show ripeness, while being restrained and elegant.